Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Introduction

 \section{Introduction}

-Mild traumatic brain injury (mTBI), or concussion, is a highly prevalent and heterogeneous condition, affecting different individuals differently \cite{langdon2023heterogeneity}.
+Mild traumatic brain injury (mTBI), including concussion, is a highly prevalent and heterogeneous condition, affecting different individuals differently \cite{langdon2023heterogeneity}.
 Computational head models have been used to study the mTBI risk of various activities in different populations \cite{liu2022influence,filben2021header,takhounts2008investigation,nakarmi2024role,brooks2021purposeful,zimmerman2021player}.
-These head models vary significantly in terms of capturing the level of anatomical details, the individual variations in these details, and the choice of finite element (FE) mesh type or material models.
-Cortical folds, also known as the gyri and sulci in the brain's cerebrum, are one such anatomical detail.
+These head models vary significantly in terms of the incorporated level of anatomical detail, the individual anatomical variations, and the choice of finite element (FE) mesh type or material models.
+Cortical folds, which consist of the gyri and sulci in the brain's cerebrum, are one such anatomical detail.
+While some studies have used models with cortical folds to study the risk of mTBI \cite{reynier2022quantifying,zimmerman2021player,miller2021brain,filben2021header}, others use FE models without cortical folds \cite{cecchi2021identifying,brooks2021purposeful,liu2022influence}.
 However, the effect of incorporating cortical folds into FE head models on mTBI risk assessment is not well understood.
-In this paper, we aim to study the effects of modeling subject-specific cortical folds on the mTBI risks under head rotational accelerations.
+In this paper, we aim to study the effects of modeling several subject-specific cortical folds on predicting the mTBI risk under head rotational accelerations.